johntilelli/johntilelli.github.io/_posts/2016-06-17-npr-coverage-of-presidential-candidates.markdown

 categories: blog update
 ---

+{% include tableau1.html %}

-Using Python, call the NPR API, load the JSON output, and parse into a CSV file to load into Tableau.
+Here is the Python code used to call the NPR API, load the JSON output, and parse into a CSV file to load into Tableau.

 {% highlight python %}